- Sailors' Series

 Benjamin Russell: Whaleman-Artist, Entrepreneur

-Opens April 10th, 2014, reception to follow in May with publication of exhibition catalog.
+with publication of the exhibition catalog.

-Support for this exhibition is provided by the Ladera Foundation
+Support for this exhibition is provided by the Ladera Foundation.

-Benjamin Russell: Whaleman-Artist, Entrepreneur will explore Russell’s (1804-1885) self-training and subsequent work targeting an audience with specialized knowledge of whaling.
+Benjamin Russell: Whaleman-Artist, Entrepreneur explores Russell’s (1804-1885) self-training and subsequent work targeting an audience with specialized knowledge of whaling.
 Russell descended from one of New Bedford’s oldest whaling families.
 His early career showed auspicious signs of a common destiny marked with financial success through whaling, as he owned shares in ten vessels between 1829 and 1833 while employed in the family firm of Seth Russell & Sons.
 Russell eventually became one of the first directors of the Marine Bank of New Bedford and even speculated in real estate.
 However, Russell’s good fortune abruptly ended when he fell victim to the Jacksonian banking crisis of the 1830s.
 Several banks called in their loans, forcing Russell to liquidate his holdings.
 As a result, Russell held no interest in any vessels or real estate by 1835, and he began to sink deeper into debt.

 With a wife and three children, what was there for an enterprising young man from New Bedford to do but go to sea?
 Russell left his family behind and signed aboard the ship Kutusoff of New Bedford bound to the Indian and Pacific Oceans on a whaling voyage from 1841 to 1845.
 During forty-two months aboard the Kutusoff, Russell learned the details of whaleships and whaling while he trained himself to sketch and paint these subjects in detail.

 The only public record of Russell training himself aboard the Kutusoff appeared in his obituary printed in the New Bedford Evening Standard on March 4, 1885.
-However this exhibition will unveil recent research corroborating the notion that Russell trained himself aboard the Kutusoff three years before the moving panorama project.
-Various sources, including logbooks, family records, and newspaper accounts, will retell the story of Russell’s artistic development.
-The exhibition will also feature artifacts related to the moving panorama and works by Russell’s contemporaries in addition to Russell’s own lithographs and paintings.
+However this exhibition unveils recent research corroborating the notion that Russell trained himself aboard the Kutusoff three years before the moving panorama project.
+Various sources, including logbooks, family records, and newspaper accounts, retell the story of Russell’s artistic development.
+The exhibition also features artifacts related to the moving panorama and works by Russell’s contemporaries in addition to Russell’s own lithographs and paintings.
 The Whaling Museum owns in its vast collection Russell’s first two commissioned ship portraits.
 Many of the Russell paintings have never been seen by the public prior to this exhibition.

 Benjamin Russell: Whaleman-Artist, Entrepreneur offers a fresh look at Russell’s art from the perspective of his social and economic milieu.
-The exhibition will demonstrate that Russell acquired his artistic training and technical knowledge of whaling while aboard the Kutusoff.
+The exhibition demonstrates that Russell acquired his artistic training and technical knowledge of whaling while aboard the Kutusoff.
 Russell harnessed this knowledge and skill during the height of the New Bedford Whaling Industry, resulting in several artistic and entrepreneurial enterprises.
 Russell produced an impressive collection of artwork that documented the fabric of his time and place in history.

 RELATED PROJECT: Restoration of the World’s Longest Painting

-Benjamin Russell and Caleb Purrington's Whaling Voyage Round the World (1848) at eight feet tall and 1,295 feet long is likely the world’s largest original painting.
+Benjamin Russell and Caleb Purrington's Whaling Voyage 'Round the World (1848) at eight feet tall and 1,295 feet long is likely the world’s largest original painting.
 A highly descriptive work of art and significant historical document, the moving panorama depicts the whaling industry’s expansion of American commercial hegemony throughout the world by tracking the voyage of a single New Bedford whaleship.
 Stay tuned.